 Will the paint/fabric fade again?
 In my experience, yes it will.
 Mine did.
 But good news… you can always just spray paint again!

 Does the fabric feel different – stiff, etc.?
 Yes, it does a little.
 Outdoor material already feels stiffer than normal.
 Once you spray paint it, mine does have a little rougher/stiffer than normal feel to it.
 Sort of like burlap.
 But it doesn’t scrape your legs or anything – it isn’t that rough.

 Can you change the color of cushions?
 Like go from yellow to red or green to black?
 Or something like that?
 I am not sure.
 I would definitely think that you would need to start with a lighter color and go to a darker color.
 But I am not sure how well it would cover.
 I also have not tried a regular spray paint primer or paint + primer spray paint.

 What about using fabric spray paint?
 I did try using one kind of fabric spray paint and I just didn’t get good coverage at all.
 The regular spray paint worked much better.

 I think that just about answers it all.
 If not, ask me in the comments.
 Hope this works for you if you decide to try it.
 Would love to hear about it or see pictures.

-Hoping to share some final pictures of my deck first of next week – I made some new curtains, added some décor, the cushions are all pretty again, and it is all clean thanks to the awesome cleaning products from Lowe’s and P&G. So stay tuned for that.
+Hoping to share some final pictures of my deck first of next week – I made some new pillow, added some décor, the cushions are all pretty again, and it is all clean thanks to the awesome cleaning products from Lowe’s and P&G. So stay tuned for that.